 The Usual Prognosis for a Cat With Lupus

 The prognosis for cats with lupus can vary and will depend on the severity of your cat’s condition.
 Some cats with SLE will survive with the help of long-term treatments to control the immune response.
 Other cats will not survive.
-In general, the prognosis for cats suffering with SLE is guarded.
+In general, the prognosis for cats suffering from SLE is guarded.

 Cats diagnosed with lupus should not be bred because of the potential genetic component.